+13.4.4 Right to Information
-- 13.4.3 Right to Information - (a) The Corporation recognizes that the essence of corporate governance is transparency, hence, the more transparent the internal workings of the

-Corporation, the more difficult it will be for Management and dominant shareholders to mismanage the Corporation or misappropriate assets.

-- (b) Towards this end, the Board shall ensure that all material information about the Corporation which could adversely affect its viability or the interest of the shareholders shall be publicly and timely disclosed.
-Such information shall include, among others, earnings results, acquisition or disposition of assets, off balance sheets transactions, related party transactions, remuneration of directors and Management; all of which shall be disclosed through established disclosure procedures of the PSE and SEC. - (c) The shareholders shall be provided, upon request, with periodic reports which disclose information about the directors and officers and certain other matters, such as their holdings of the Company's shares, dealings with the Company, relationships among directors and key officers, and the aggregate compensation of directors and officers. - (d) The minority shareholders shall be granted the right to propose the holding of a meeting, and the right to propose items in the agenda of the meeting, provided items are for legitimate business purposes, and in accordance with law, jurisprudence and best practice. - (e) The minority shareholders shall have access to any and all information relating to matters for which the management is accountable, and to those relating to matters for which the management shall include such information and, if not included, then the minority shareholders shall be allowed to propose to include such matters in the agenda of stockholders' meeting, being within the definition of "legitimate purposes", and in accordance with law, jurisprudence and best practice. - 13.4.4 Right to Dividend - (a) Shareholders shall have the right to receive dividends subject to the discretion of the Board. - (b) The Company shall be compelled to declare dividends when its retained earnings shall be in excess of 100% of its paid-in capital stock, except: - 1. when justified by definite corporate expansion projects or programs approved by the Board, or - 2. when the Company is prohibited under any loan agreement with any financial institution or creditor, whether local or foreign, from declaring dividends without its consent, and such consent has not been secured; or - 3. when it can be clearly shown that such retention is necessary under special circumstances obtaining in the Corporation, such as when there is a need for special reserve for probably contingencies.
+- a.
+The Corporation recognizes that the essence of corporate governance is transparency, hence, the more transparent the internal workings of the Corporation, the more difficult it will be for Management and dominant shareholders to mismanage the Corporation or misappropriate assets. - b.
+Towards this end, the Board shall ensure that all material information about the Corporation which could adversely affect its viability or the interest of the shareholders shall be publicly and timely disclosed.
+Such information shall include, among others, earnings results, acquisition or disposition of assets, off balance sheets transactions, related party transactions, remuneration of directors and Management; all of which shall be disclosed through established disclosure procedures of the PSE and SEC. - c.
+The shareholders shall be provided, upon request, with periodic reports which disclose information about the directors and officers and certain other matters, such as their holdings of the Corporation's shares, dealings with the Corporation, relationships among directors and key officers, and the aggregate compensation of directors and officers. - d.
+The minority shareholders shall be granted the right to propose the holding of a meeting, and the right to propose items in the agenda of the meeting, provided items are for legitimate business purposes, and in accordance with law, jurisprudence and best practice. - e.
+The minority shareholders shall have access to any and all information relating to matters for which the management is accountable, and to those relating to matters for which the management shall include such information and, if not included, then the minority shareholders shall be allowed to propose to include such matters in the agenda of stockholders' meeting, being within the definition of "legitimate purposes", and in accordance with law, jurisprudence and best practice. - f.
+Release of Notices to Annual and Shareholders' Meetings with sufficient and relevant information shall be sent to the shareholders and posted on the Corporation's website at least twenty-eight (28) days prior to the meeting. - i.
+Results of the votes taken during the Annual or Special Shareholders' Meeting shall be publicly available on the next working day after the meeting.